maderarasto/ts-nodejs-mvc/readme.md

 DB_PASS=
 DB_NAME=
 ```
 Then you can execute SQL queries using async method `execute` on object `DB`.
-Don't forget use `await` or process `Promise` to access result of execution.
+Don't forget use `await` or to process a `Promise` to access result of execution.
 ```typescript
 import DB, {RowData} from 'database/DB';